Shutdown Had Little Impact on Strong Jobs Picture

 "There were no discernible impacts of the partial federal government shutdown on the January estimates of employment, hours or earnings," William Wiatrowski, acting commissioner of the Bureau of Labor Statistics, said in a statement.

-The employment report is based on two surveys, one of employers which yields the payroll count and one of households which yields the unemployment rate.
+The employment report is based on two surveys, one of employers and one of households.

 Federal employment increased by 1,000 during the month.